 We have seen the environmental and personal dangers behind the ingredients used on these products.
 Apart from these, most acne sufferers find that their skin becomes patchy, dull, unbalanced and loses its radiance with these solutions.
 Faster aging of skin is also a common complaint with the rapid appearance of wrinkles and fine lines with constant product use.

-The Krya anti acne skin products use our special patent-pending production process and herbs recommended by Ayurveda to work on acne prone skin.
+The Krya anti acne skin products use our special patent-pending production process and herbs recommended by Ayurveda as a part of the ayurvedic acne treatment program.
 Manjishta (Indian madder) is one of the herbs we use extensively in Krya’s anti acne products.
 Manjishta is a gentle, bitter herb that is renowned for enhancing complexion and radiance.

 Acharya Charaka describes Manjishta as a Jwarahara (reduces fever) and Acharya Sushruta describes it as a Pittasamaka (balances Pitta).
 All the Ayurvedic texts have described Manjishta as a herb that enhances complexion and radiance of skin.
 It is a famous Rakta Shodaka herb (blood purifying herb) in Ayurveda and Siddha.
 When used in our products, Manjishta improves micro circulation of the skin, cleanses well, draws out toxins and evens out scarring and complexion with regular use.